Introduction

 In the example code, note the following:

-• This view consists of UI elements (a text label and two buttons), and containers to arrange them.
+- This view consists of UI elements (a text label and two buttons), and containers to arrange them.
 These view classes are included with the framework, and use default styles that are also included.

-• The text for the label view depends on a binding.
-Therefore, the text will be updated automatically when the value of count changes in the containing object (see below).
+view depends on a binding.
+Therefore, the text will be updated automatically when the value ofcount

-• The button objects define aliases for their Click event, which will allow us to handle both of these using a unique name (see below).
+objects define aliases for their Click event, which will allow us to handle both of these using a unique name (see below). - The label element has a style applied to it, which we’ll need to define along with the view.

 Styling UI elements — There are various ways to define a custom style, and you can also change the overall look of your app using a theme.
 For reused styles, you can extend a default style and assign it to a new variable or export from a module.
 The result is also a class, although we’ll never have to instantiate it ourselves.